IUSS News

 1) Register as user of the IPBES website (https://www.ipbes.net/user/register) if you have not already done so

-https://www.ipbes.net/registration-sustainable-use-fod (this will only work when logged in first as IPBES website user)
+2) Apply to become an IPBES external reviewer for individual chapters at https://www.ipbes.net/registration-sustainable-use-fod (this will only work when logged in first as IPBES website user)

 3) Once registered, you will immediately receive an email providing confidential access to the draft chapters and will be requested to submit your comments in English using a template that is available on the same webpage.